apollographql/apollo-server/docs/source/features/plugins.md

   plugins: [
     {
-      /* `requestDidStart` fires when a request has started processing.
-More granular events — like `parsingDidStart` below — fire as the request processes. */
       requestDidStart(requestContext) {

-        /* Define functions that respond to request-specific lifecycle events here. */ return {
+        /* Within this returned object, define functions that respond to request-specific lifecycle events. */
+        return {

+          /* The `parsingDidStart` request lifecycle event fires when parsing begins.
+The event is scoped within an associated `requestDidStart` server lifecycle event. */
           parsingDidStart(requestContext) {
-            /* This `parsingDidStart` lifecycle event is
-               called when parsing begins, and is scoped within the `requestDidStart` server lifecycle event. */
             console.log('Parsing started!')
           },
         }
       }
     }
   ],

-  /* */
 })
 ```

-If there are no specific request lifecycle events to implement, `requestDidStart` should not return anything.
+If your plugin doesn't need to respond to any request lifecycle events, `requestDidStart`
+should not return a value.

 ### Request lifecycle events

-> The `apollo-server-plugin-base` module exports [the `GraphQLRequestListener` interface](https://github.com/apollographql/apollo-server/blob/master/packages/apollo-server-plugin-base/src/index.ts) which defines the shape of request lifecycle events.
-It's recommended to use this interface when building custom plugins in TypeScript which implement granular request lifecycle events via `requestDidStart`.
+> If you're using TypeScript to create your plugin, implement the [ `GraphQLRequestListener` interface](https://github.com/apollographql/apollo-server/blob/master/packages/apollo-server-plugin-base/src/index.ts) from the `apollo-server-plugin-base` module to define functions for request lifecycle events.

 ### `parsingDidStart`

-The `parsingDidStart` request lifecycle event will receive the request context as the first argument.
-At this stage, the `document` AST may not be defined since the parsing may not succeed.
+The `parsingDidStart` event fires whenever Apollo Server will parse a GraphQL
+request to create its associated `document` AST.

+If Apollo Server receives a request with a query string that matches a _previous_
+request, the associated `document` might already be available in Apollo Server's cache.
+In this case, `parsingDidStart` is _not_ called for the request, because parsing
+does not occur.

 #### TypeScript signature